GiuliaPassoni/GiuliaPassoni.github.io/README.md

 4. Go to https://localhost:8000

 ## To publish website changes
-Note: needs to be done before you save changes
+Note: needs to be done before you save cchanges
 1. Open terminal where you started the website
 2. ctrl + c
 3. delete docs and public (if exists) folders